Search By Vehicle

 |STEP 4|| Connect bottle air hose to tire

-* Pro Kit: push and twist nozzle clockwise aprox 1/3 turn
+* Pro Kit: push air nozzle onto stem and twist clockwise 1/3 turn

 * Make sure bottle gauge reads 0 psi: adjust regulator if needed.